November 3, 2006

 Traditionally, extended families include all the individuals directly

 descended from a single individual.
-For example, your grandfather's
+For example, your

 three sons, their wives, children, grandchildren and so on.
 Generally,